vikrantkakad/StyleShout-Kards/README.md

 **GET THE LATEST VERSION:**

-We update our templates on a regular basis so to make sure that you have the latest version, always download the template files directly at our website (http://www.styleshout.com/)
+We update our templates on a regular basis so to make sure that you have the latest version, always download the template files directly at our website: https://www.styleshout.com/free-templates/kards/

 -------------------------------------------------------------------------------------------------------